kelsjon3/StableQueue/docs/FORGE_EXTENSION_PLAN.md

 #### 5.4.1 Bulk Job Submission Endpoint

-Create a new endpoint in the MobileSD API to handle bulk job submissions:
+Create a new endpoint in the StableQueue API to handle bulk job submissions:

 ```
 POST /api/v2/generate/bulk